limnotrack/bathytools/README.md

 The goal of bathytools is to facilitate the generation of bathymetric data for lakes and reservoirs.
-The package provides functions to generate depth points from bathymetric data, and to rasterise these points into a bathymetric raster.
+The package provides functions to rasterise point depth data into a bathymetric raster.
 The package is designed to work with data from the AEME project, but can be used with any bathymetric data.

 ## Development